loggly/loggly-jslogger/README.md

 The name of the variable ```error``` is coming from the ```name``` attribute passed into the ```_LTracker.injectLog```  in the previous example.

-The input parameter is an object, for example:
+If the input parameter is an object, for example:

 ```Javascript
 console.error({errorcode:"Error01", description:"Something goes wrong"});
 ```
-The injected code will execute:
+the injected code will execute:

 ```Javascript
 _LTracker.push({
 error:{errorcode:"Error01", description:"Something goes wrong"}
 })
 ```
-If multiple parameters are passed in:
+If multiple parameters are passed in to the function:

 ```Javascript
 console.error("Something wrong", {errorCode:"001", errorCotent:"wierd error"});
 ```

 The injected code will execute:
 ```Javascript
 _LTracker.push({